-AHEPP is an operating hydroelectric power plant located at the Angat reservoir in San Lorenzo, Norzagaray, Bulacan, approximately 58 km northeast of Metro Manila.
-Pursuant to EPIRA, AHEPP was privatized through an asset purchase agreement between PSALM and K-Water.
-K-Water assigned its rights in favor of Angat Hydro Power Corporation ("AHC"), a joint venture between K-Water and PVEI, a subsidiary of SMC Global Power.
+AHEPP is an operating hydroelectric power plant located at the Angat reservoir in San Lorenzo, Norzagaray, Bulacan, approximately 58 km northeast of Metro Manila, AHEPP was privatized through an asset purchase agreement between PSALM and K-Water.
+K-Water assigned its rights in favor of "AHC", a joint venture between K-Water and PVEI.